Volaris Reports December 2022 Traffic Results: 17% YoY demand growth with an 85% Load Factor | MarketScreener

-Volaris Reports December 2022 Traffic Results: 17% YoY demand growth with an 85% Load Factor

-Mexico City, Mexico, January 5, 2023 - Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
+MEXICO CITY, Jan.
+5, 2023 /PRNewswire/ -- Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
 (NYSE: VLRS and BMV: VOLAR) ("Volaris" or "the Company"), the ultra-low-cost carrier (ULCC) serving Mexico, the United States, Central, and South America, reports its December 2022 preliminary traffic results.

 In December 2022, Volaris' capacity (measured in ASMs) increased by 18.5% year-over-year, while demand (measured in RPMs) increased by 16.9%; the result was a load factor of 84.7% (-1.2pp YoY).
 Volaris transported 2.9 million passengers during the month, a 13.9% increase compared to December 2021.
 Demand in the domestic Mexican and international markets increased by 13.3% and 26.1%, respectively.
 For the full year of 2022, Volaris' capacity increased 25.6%, 0.6pp ahead of the Company's capacity guidance, with the load factor expanding 0.9pp YoY to 85.6%.